torakagemusha-sudo/firmastate/README.md

 **Note: Paid subscriptions are not live yet, have a look around in free mode and feel free to email firmastate@torafirma.com or support@torafirma.com for any support related queries.
 For commercial enquiries please direct them to admin@torafirma.com**

-**Apologies for the delays, I am currently managing over 70 projects!!**

 **Lots of good things to come....**

 > Visual graph.
 Canonical DSL.
 Controlled execution.
 Deterministic TypeScript export.